RTC-research-group/OpenNAS/README.md

 </p>

 <p align="justify">
 In this brief tutorial, we will guide the user in how to download, configure and run OpenNAS tool.
-For now, we do not have a videotutorial, but we are working on it!
+There is also a videotutorial which summarizes the information showed here on the GitHub repository.
+You can watch it by clicking on the following image:
 </p>

 <p align="center">